Coach. Trainer. Therapist. Wellbeing Consultant.

 My name is Jason Leow.

-I am a certified SPARK Resilience coach with a Grad Dip in Applied Positive Psychology, and a Masters in Communications.
-I specialize in the solution-focused brief method of coaching, and in hypnotherapy.
-I am a trained psychotherapist affiliated with the International Council of Psychotherapists based in Britain.
+I have Masters degrees in business and communications, and a Grad Dip in Applied Positive Psychology as well as a Dip in Hypnotherapy and Psychotherapy.
+I am a certified SPARK Resilience coach and specialize in the solution-focused brief method of coaching.
+I am affiliated with the International Council of Psychotherapists based in Britain.

 At The Doing Well Centre

 I’ve spent the last few weeks reading The Hillbilly Elegy by J.D.
 Vance, an autobiography by an American lawyer who grew up in the dirt-poor Appalachian region of the United States.
 If you’ve ever heard of “white trash,” that’s what he is, according to him.
 His people are poor, vulgar-mouthed, straight-talking, violent, mean (and always believing that’s how being human is); suspicious of good people, suspicious of stable families, and often drugged out or/and pregnant with someone’s child.
 That he was the first to go to college, and then to Yale Law School, was a miracle unlikely to happen again soon for another family like his.
 It was at the Ivy League school that he learned what being an “elite” meant and succeeding in a “meritocracy” took deep relationships and networks, not just straight As, hard work and good character (a myth many hillbillies who want their children to succeed spread because they have never been in this mysterious “elite” world themselves and never will).